Non-Toxic Personal Care Products

 This deodorant cream from Little Seed Farm contains organic ingredients and has excellent reviews on Amazon.
 I love that it’s produced by a small family run business in the US and has a great range of scents.

-If you are based in the UK then I would highly recommend this natural deodorant from Earth Conscious.
+If you are based in the UK then I would highly recommend trying Earth Conscious natural deodorant.
 I’ve been using it for years now and it works really well.

 Sunscreen

-This mineral sunscreen from Babo Botanicals is EWG Verified.
-It contains natural ingredients that are safer for both you and the environment.
+This zinc mineral sunscreen from Babo Botanicals is EWG Verified.
+It contains natural ingredients that are safer for both you and the environment and comes in a range of SPFs.

 Non-Toxic Sanitary Products